Grrreggg/Typical-Online-Banking-Interface/README.md

 Typical Online Banking Interface - is an open source project made for fintech startups, banks and other financial organizations in order to help them get online and not waste time developing their own application from ground up.
-Is is made on Vue.js HTML and pure CSS.
+It is made on Vue.js HTML and pure CSS.

 Work in progress.
 Feel free to contribute.